 If the debtor’s income significantly exceeds his or her median income as determined by the means test, then the debtor is deemed to have sufficient disposable income, and as such, is not qualified to file a Chapter 7 bankruptcy.
 The purpose of the BAPCPA is that only debtor who has such disposable income should have funds or monies to fund repayment to his unsecured creditors through a Chapter 13 plan or Chapter 13 bankruptcy.

 Numerous strategic considerations come into play when determining the family size for purposes of bankruptcy and the means test.
 If the debtor or debtor has a larger household or family size that are not employed or receiving any form of income, it is usually to his or her advantage to claim the larger household or family size for purposes of the means test, how it affects either a Chapter 7 or Chapter 13 bankruptcy.

-However, the debtor may have a number of persons who may be of close relation to the debtor, and live in the same household of the debtor, but such persons have significant income.
+However, the debtor may have many persons who may be of close relation to the debtor, and live in the same household as the debtor, but such persons have significant income.
 Such an example may include adult children who work and reside with their parents.
 In such instances, especially if the adult children make no or little financial contribution to the larger household, it may be of the debtor or debtors’ interest to claim a smaller household or family size.
-The additional income of the other persons residing in the larger household may create a larger amount of disposable income to the debtor or debtors.
+The additional income of the other persons residing in the larger household may create a larger amount of disposable income for the debtor or debtors.

 Image Credit: 123rf.com